-Eid al-Adha commemorates the willingness of Ibrahim (Abraham) to sacrifice his son Ishmael (Isaac).
-It also marks the end of the Hajj, the time of year for the Muslim religious pilgrimage.
+Eid al-Adha is an important Muslim holiday that commemorates God’s test of Ibrahim’s (Abraham’s) faith with his son Ishmael (Isaac).
+The day marks the end of the Hajj, the time of year of the Muslim religious pilgrimage.

 The Story of Eid al-Adha